bergsans/archaize-js/text/8_reflections.md

 specific problem was solved  but that the solution generated errors in code  that earlier was fully  'functional'.
-In the codes of  programming languages, things  are interconnected, and it  would be  vain to even  try calculated  what ripples might arise from a change to the codebase.
+In the codes of  programming languages, things  are interconnected, and it  would be vain to even try to calculate  what ripples might arise from a change to the codebase.
 Surely this would possible (compilers  arose before testing, I  think) but the time lost  on such an  endeavor -  if it would  be something